LLANDUDNO - QUEEN OF THE NORTH WALES RESORTS

 The Welsh Highland Railway

-The world famous Ffestiniog and Welsh Highland Railways are currently celebrating the reopening of the final section of the first half of the Welsh Highland line from Caernarfon to Porthmadog (25 miles) where it will join the Ffestiniog line that runs from Porthmadog to Blaenau Ffestiniog (14 miles).
+The world famous Ffestiniog and Welsh Highland Railways look forward in 2009 to the reopening of the second half of the famous Welsh Highland Railway which runs 26 miles from Caernarfon to Porthmadog.
+At Porthmadog it will join the Ffestiniog Railway that climbs 14 miles from the valley floor to the famous slate mining town of Blaenau Ffestiniog.
 So far the Welsh Highland has re-opened in three stages.
-From Caernarfon to Dinas in 1997 (2½ miles), Dinas to Waunfawr in 2000 (3½ miles) and now Waunfawr to Rhyd Ddu (6 miles).
+From Caernarfon to Dinas in 1997 (2˝ miles), Dinas to Waunfawr in 2000 (3˝ miles) and lastly through the Snowdonia National Park from Waunfawr to Rhyd Ddu (6 miles in 2003).
+Stage 4 also runs through the National Park from Rhyd Ddu via Beddgelert to Porthmadog.
+This stage will reopen in three sections during spring, summer and autumn 2009 and will complete the through narrow gauge railway route of over 40 miles from Caernarfon via Porthmadog Harbour Station to Blaenau Ffestiniog.

 Visit to Chester